bentoml/BentoML/docs/source/integrations/spark.rst

 processing for big-data applications.

 BentoML now supports running your Bentos with batch data via Spark.
-The following tutorial assumes basic understanding of BentoML and a BentoML service ready to use.
+The following tutorial assumes basic understanding of BentoML.
 If you'd like to learn more about BentoML, see the :ref:`BentoML tutorial <tutorial>`.

 Prerequisites
 #############